 That doesn’t mean that Fintech platforms are completely outside the law, nonetheless.
 They still need to be compliant with the country’s regulation from where they are operating, even though if their reach is global.
 The problem is regulatory bodies are far slower at passing new laws than the pace at which Fintech solutions reach the market.
 So most of them follow self-regulatory frameworks.
 Mr Ismael put up a really good example of how self-frameworks actually are critical for Fintech companies in keeping customer’s trust within their products.
 He said, “In collecting and storing personal information, client-facing fintech companies have to protect their customers first and foremost.
 The challenge then, is the way they protect this data.
 Though they’re disrupting traditional financial channels, many of them have adopted bank-level security measures and fine-tuned them for their digital platforms.”

-A security breach in their databases or their products being hacked would mean a company gone broke and that is something few entrepreneurs are willing to let happen in the industry.
-Fortunately, some regions and countries, including the European Union, the UK and the US, have started to lay out some guidelines on how to comply with current regulations, and setting out new frameworks from which these Fintech platforms can work.
-These have been based on banking laws and technological disruption, and can be summarised in the Know Your Customer (KYC) scheme and, within it, Anti-Money Laundering (AML), which cover two of the most troublesome matters in Fintech cybersecurity.
+A security breach in their databases, their products being hacked, or them suffering any one of these owasp threats orchestrated by a single or team of digital attackers would mean a company gone broke and that is something few entrepreneurs are willing to let happen in the industry.
+Fortunately, some regions and countries, including the European Union, the UK, and the US, have started to lay out some guidelines on how to comply with current regulations, and set out new frameworks from which these Fintech platforms can work.
+These have been based on banking laws and technological disruption and can be summarised in the Know Your Customer (KYC) scheme and, within it, Anti-Money Laundering (AML), which cover two of the most troublesome matters in Fintech cybersecurity.

 KYC is as well a regulatory requirement for financial institutions.
 After the financial crisis of 2008, many laws require companies to verify the identities of their clients.
 Many new Fintech platforms have started to use KYC guidelines as a business opportunity as well as cybersecurity measure.
 The goal is to prevent fraud and constrain the service access of users, who don’t fulfill certain standards of credibility.